The Rose Hall Great House: Jamaica

 The Stanley Hotel: Estes Park, Colorado

 As the inspiration for Stephen King’s novel The Shining, The Stanley Hotel in Colorado already had a chilling reputation.
 The hotel is over 100 years old and is not only supposed to be haunted by the original owner and his wife, but by a former chambermaid, Elizabeth Wilson, who died in room 217.
 As the story goes, the room had a gas leak when Wilson happened to walk in while holding a candle.
-Check out these haunted places you can rent on Airbnb.
+But how does this hotel match up against the most haunted places you can rent on Airbnb?